Online Low Rank Matrix Completion: Missing Proofs in Section

 \section{Missing Proofs in Section \ref{sec:warmup}}

 \begin{thmu}[Restatement of Theorem \ref{thm:baseline}] Consider the rank-$r$ online matrix completion problem with $\s{M}$ users, $\s{N}$ items, $\s{T}$ recommendation rounds.
+Set $d_2=\min(\s{M},\s{N})$.
 Let $\fl{R}^{(t)}_{u\rho_u(t)}$ be the reward in each round, defined as in \eqref{eq:obs}.
-Let $\fl{P}\in \bb{R}^{\s{M}\times \s{N}}$ be the expected reward matrix that satisfies the conditions stated in Lemma \ref{lem:min_acc}, and let $\sigma^2$ be the noise variance in rewards.
-Set $d_2=\min(\s{M},\s{N})$.
-Then, Algorithm \ref{algo:p1} when applied to the online rank-$r$ matrix completion problem guarantees the following regret:
+Suppose $d_2=\Omega(\mu r\log(rd_2))$.
+Let $\fl{P}\in \bb{R}^{\s{M}\times \s{N}}$ be the expected reward matrix that satisfies the conditions stated in Lemma \ref{lem:min_acc} , and let $\sigma^2$ be the noise variance in rewards.
+Then, Algorithm \ref{algo:p1}, applied to the online rank-$r$ matrix completion problem guarantees the following regret:

 \end{thmu}

 \begin{proof}[Proof of Theorem \ref{thm:baseline}]